JohnAlexR/odin-recipes/README.md

 First Odin Project.
-Use basic HTML Syntax to develop a recipe website
+Use basic HTML and CSS Syntax to develop a recipe website.
+Use Hello Fresh Recipe cards as the inspiration, as I'm not particurally a fan of Hello Fresh's Recipe Layout on the website.